Olympic Peninsula, Washington, USA travel guide

 Insider Tip

-12:00 PM·Cross the Hood Canal Floating Bridge, a marvel of engineering that connects the Kitsap Peninsula to the Olympic Peninsula, offering picturesque views of the canal.
+12:00 PM·Cross the iconic Hood Canal Floating Bridge, a marvel of engineering that connects the Kitsap Peninsula to the Olympic Peninsula.

 Why Visit

-This bridge marks your official entry into the Olympic Peninsula, setting the stage for the wild beauty ahead.
-It's a unique experience to drive across such a significant floating structure.
+This bridge marks your official entry into the Olympic Peninsula, offering stunning views of the Hood Canal and the surrounding mountains.
+It's a symbolic start to your wilderness journey.

 Insider Tip

-Keep an eye out for seals or other marine life in the Hood Canal as you cross.
-There are pull-offs just before and after the bridge if you want to stretch your legs and take photos.
+Keep an eye out for seals and other marine life in the Hood Canal as you drive across; sometimes they're visible from the bridge itself.

-1:30 PM·Arrive in Port Angeles, the main gateway town to Olympic National Park.
-Check into your accommodation and grab a quick bite.
+1:30 PM·Arrive in Port Angeles, the main gateway town to Olympic National Park, and check into your accommodation.

 Why Visit